Skip to Content

 The Center sponsors research and service projects to improve access to civil legal assistance and build partnerships among researchers, service providers, and policymakers.

 The Center has launched an access to justice roundtable series in partnership with the American Bar Foundation, Arizona State University, Fordham Law School, Georgetown Law Center, and Georgia State University.
 The goal of the series is to bring together scholars, researchers, advocates, and activists to discuss reform efforts, works-in-progress, and directions for future work.
-The first roundtable was held at Fordham Law School in May 2022.
-The next roundtable will be held at the University of South Carolina School of Law on March 31-April 1, 2023.
+The roundtable was held at Fordham Law School in May 2022, at the University of South Carolina School of Law in March 2023, and at Arizona State University in March 2024.
+The next roundtable will be held at Vanderbilt Law School in March 2025.

 South Carolina Justice Gap Report and Interactive Data Tool (2021)